KermitTheFr0g/personal-portfolio/posts/how-to-use-my-twitter-bot.md

 ## Further Development
 Feel free to fork the project and make any changes you want.
 You can make the bot more complex by adding different replies for different types of tweets.

+## Twitter Bot
+I am going to be making a blog and YouTube video which delves into the simple code behind this bot very soon!

+-Oli